10 Tips for Saving on Air Conditioning in the Summer

 What temperature should my AC be set at during summer?

-ENERGY STAR, a segment of the U.S. Environmental Protection Agency, recommends setting your thermostat to 78 degrees Fahrenheit in summer.
-You can also increase the temperature further while you are out of the house or asleep.
-The higher your thermostat, the less electricity your AC unit uses to cool your home.
-Don’t sacrifice your comfort, though — set the thermostat as high as you need to minimize costs while still maintaining a comfortable temperature.
+According to ENERGY STAR, the best AC temperature for energy saving is 78 degrees Fahrenheit in summer.
+You can also increase the temperature while you are out of the house or asleep.
+The higher your thermostat is set, the less electricity your AC unit uses to cool your home.

 What’s the best way to save on summer AC costs?

-The best way to save on your summer AC costs is to ensure your unit is well-maintained.
-A faulty AC unit costs more money because it works less efficiently.
-If you live somewhere with hot summers requiring constant AC usage, like Texas, getting your AC unit professionally inspected before summer is critical.
+The best way to save money on air conditioning is to ensure your unit is well-maintained.
+A faulty AC unit uses more energy because it works less efficiently.
+If you live in an area like Texas — with hot summers that require constant air conditioning usage — having your AC unit professionally inspected before summer is crucial.
 Routine maintenance will address any damage to your system and ensure it’s in peak condition.

 Which is cheaper, fans or AC?